Learn how to sew a felt mouse toy for a child or a cat with this beginner sewing project for kids and adults!

 - Use a running or whip stitch to attach the ears.

-- Tie it off.
-If you sew the ears on after sewing the mouse together, come out through side stitches and trim thread so that it disappears into the body of the felt mouse softie.
+- If you sew the ears on after sewing the mouse together, they come out through the side stitches, and the trim thread disappears into the body of the felt mouse softie, as shown in the sewing photo collage below.

 Related: How to Sew a Button Apple Tree